jaydeegbobeh/eng88/Cybersecuirty/README.md

 - Change based
 	- based of software, hardware updates
 - Hygeine based
-	- best practices that an organisation undertakes
+	- best practices that an organisation undertakes, when there's something new in system e.g apps, OS updates look for new vulnerabilities
 - Compliance based
+	- comply with standard of organisation

 ### Running your scans
 - Are you systems accessible to the scanner?